xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn/README.md

 # # Distant dimmer for discharge PV surplus

-I remaster the distant dimmer with the new ALL in dimmer from Robotdyn
+I remaster the distant dimmer with the new ALL in dimmer from Robotdyn ( and support 8A !! )

 <a href="https://robotdyn.com/diy-iot-ac-dimmer-kit-esp8266-wi-fi-d1-mini-for-ac-110-240v-dimming-control.html"><img src="https://robotdyn.com/pub/media/catalog/product/cache/3c7e6817bfdaeedae5fc1f56c1800828/i/o/iotdimmer_angle2_esp_logo.jpg" align="left" height="300"  ></a>

 # Installation

-make a git clone of the project and use Visual studio code for build and upload to the board. by default, D0 and D1 is used and solt on the board.
+make a git clone of the project and use Visual Studio Code for build and upload to the board. by default, D0 and D1 is used and solt on the board.
 D2 can be used by a Dallas 18b20, I explaint after how to make the small board